This tutorial provides frequently asked MongoDB interview questions and answers with explanations to help you prepare for the MongoDB interview.

 D – Delete – db.collection_name.remove({“field-name” : “value” });

-Q #30) How do MongoDB store images, videos, and other large files?
+Q #30) How does MongoDB store images, videos, and other large files?

-Answer: Images, Videos, and other large-size files are stored in GridFS specification.
-GridFS divides large files into chunks or parts.
-These chunks are stored as a separate documents.
 The default chunk size of GridFS is 255 kb.
-GridFS organizes data into 2 Collections.
-In the first collection file chunks and stored, and in another file metadata about the collection is stored.
+GridFS organizes data into 2 collections.
+In the first collection file, chunks and stored, and in another file metadata about the collection is stored.

-Q #31) What is the difference between $all and $in operator in MongoDB?
+Q #31) What is the difference between $all and $in operators in MongoDB?

-Answer: Both $all and $in operator are used to filter documents in sub array based on condition.
+Answer: Both $all and $in operators are used to filter documents in sub array based on a condition.

 [{“make”:”Hyundai”, “model” : [“SUV”,”Hatchback”,”Sedan”]},